 Considering how easy modern paint is to apply, and modern wallpaper is to hang – there’s simply no excuse to put off those little jobs round the house any longer.
 Grab some tools and get it sorted in time for Christmas.

 Safe, not sorry

 Steer clear of any slips or stumbles this Christmas by making sure your garden pathways and doorsteps are well lit.
-For an added sprinkle of festive cheer, you can even do it with Christmas lights !
+For an added sprinkle of festive cheer, you can even do it with Christmas lights!
 It’s not just your footing you need to watch either, we recommend taking extra security precautions around your home to avoid opportunistic burglars in the holidays.

+And those are our ideas for how to prepare for guests at Christmas!
 Need some festive inspiration for which tree to get this year?
 Check out our Christmas tree buying guide.